jakobzhao/geog571/labs/lab01/readme.md

 The lab generally opens 8am-5pm , a detailed schedule can be found at [http://dusk.geo.orst.edu/de/de_teach.html](http://dusk.geo.orst.edu/de/de_teach.html).
 The manager of the facility is Cory Langhoff.
 If you need afterhours access, contact Cory by email [langhofc@oregonstate.edu](mailto:langhofc@oregonstate.edu), or dial 7-2532 to make arrangements.

-## 1.2 Environment Setup
+## 1.2 Gearing up the software environment

 For this lab, you will use chrome, git and atom.
 Also these software products have already been installed in the lab computers.
 But I highly recommend you to install all these three.

 - **Chrome:** is a freeware web browser developed by Google.
 It was first released on September 2, 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS and Android.
-Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps. **Click [here](img/install-chrome.gif) to see a demo on how to install Google Chrome**;
+Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps. **Click [here](install-chrome.md) to see a demo on how to install Google Chrome**;

 - **Git:** A version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download](https://git-scm.com/downloads)).
 It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.
 Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
-Its current maintainer since 2005 is Junio Hamano. **Click [here](img/install-git.gif) to see a demo on  how to install git**.
+Its current maintainer since 2005 is Junio Hamano. **Click [here](install-git.md) to see a demo on  how to install git**.

 - **Atom:** A professional web mapping programming development environment ([Click here to download](https://atom.io/)).
 Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for Git Control, developed by GitHub.
 Atom is a desktop application built using web technologies.
 Most of the extending packages have free software licenses and are community-built and maintained.
 It can also be used as an integrated development environment (IDE).
-Its developers call it a "hackable text editor for the 21st Century".  **Click [here](img/install-atom.gif) to see a demo on how to install Atom**;
+Its developers call it a "hackable text editor for the 21st Century".  **Click [here](img/install-atom.md) to see a demo on how to install Atom**;

 > **Note: What is an integrated development environment (IDE)?**